the-james-burton/the-james-burton.github.io/_posts/2015-12-01-markdown-cheat-sheet.md

 title: Markdown Cheat Sheet
 ---

 This is a post for me to reference with markdown on it, so I know what the syntax is.
-It is based on this [https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet](markdown cheatsheet) tweaked for Kramdown.
+It is based on this [markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) tweaked for Kramdown.

 ### Headers